-It’s possible an emotional imbalance is due to an underlying mental health disorder, like depression or anxiety.
-Or it could mean you have a harder time controlling your emotions and need to learn new coping strategies.
+An emotional imbalance may be due to an underlying mental disorder, such as depression or anxiety.
+Or it could mean you have a more challenging time controlling your emotions and need to learn new coping strategies.

-People who struggle with emotional imbalance often experience symptoms like stomach aches, tense muscles, trouble sleeping, and irritability.
-While it can be difficult to live with an imbalance, this is not a fixed state.
-With the right type of mental health treatment, you can achieve emotional balance and end the internal struggle.
+People who struggle with emotional imbalance often experience stomach aches, tense muscles, trouble sleeping, and irritability.
+While it can be challenging to live with an imbalance, this is not a fixed state.
+You can achieve emotional balance and end the internal struggle with the right type of mental health therapy.

 Emotional Imbalance: Why Do I Get So Emotional?

 Some people are naturally more emotional than others.
 But even within ourselves, we have days that are more trying than others.
 This could be due to many reasons, including stress, diet, hormonal changes, and underlying health conditions.

 Humans are emotional creatures!
 But if you feel that you’ve been more emotional than usual, it’s possible you have one of these things going on:

 - Lack of sleep.
 Not getting enough rest can lead to trouble concentrating, a weakened immune system, and mood changes.
 Try getting more sleep to think clearly and balance out your emotions.

 - Lack of exercise.
 Exercise has a huge impact on your mood and emotional well-being.
 Being active also boosts feel-good chemicals in the brain.
 Be sure to spend around 30 minutes a day exercising.

 - Unhealthy diet.
 You are what you eat!
 It’s possible your diet is to blame for your mood swings.
 Avoid processed, fatty and fast foods, as well as sugar and simple carbohydrates.
 Some vitamin deficiencies can also affect emotional regulation.